SBI-sa/Logi-dash/replit.md

 - Values are stored and displayed exactly as entered using `parseFloat()` without any abbreviation
 - No K/M formatting on input or storage - only on charts where appropriate

+### Transportation/Logistics Module Delete Functionality
+The Transportation module supports deletion of editable data entries with confirmation alerts:
+- **Trip Categories**: Delete button available for custom categories in both Total and Monthly tabs.
+Deleting from Total tab removes category from all months.
+Auto-calculated "Total Trips" category cannot be deleted.
+- **Delivery Performance**: Delete button for each monthly performance entry.
+Allows removing specific months from the tracking chart.
+- **Delays by Route**: Delete button for each route entry.
+Enables removal of routes that are no longer tracked.
+- **UI Pattern**: Delete buttons (trash icon) appear next to edit buttons for admin users.
+All deletions trigger confirmation alerts to prevent accidental data loss.
+- **Data Flow**: Deletions update local state, persist to Supabase, and sync in real-time to all connected clients.

 ## External Dependencies
 - **Supabase**: Backend services for database (8 tables: `sales`, `risks`, `real_estate`, `logistics`, `warehouse`, `vas`, `po`, `last_updated`), authentication, and real-time subscriptions.
 Sales table includes JSONB columns: `top_customers_total` for Total tab customers, `top_customers_monthly` for monthly customer data, `revenue_by_segment_monthly` for segment data.
 - **Expo**: For cross-platform development and build processes.